KamilZywanowski/MinkLoc3D-SI/README.md

-# MinkLoc3D-SI: Point Cloud Based Large-Scale Place Recognition
+# MinkLoc3D-SI: 3D LiDAR place recognition with sparse convolutions,spherical coordinates, and intensity

 ### Introduction
 The 3D LiDAR place recognition aims to estimate a coarse localization in a previously seen environment based on